 For the filling, delicious flavorful crispy apples work best.
-My go-to is Honeycrisp, which have a great sweet-tart balance and are nice and crisp.
+My go-to apples are Sugarbee or Honeycrisp, both of which have a great sweet-tart balance and is nice and crisp.
 The filling is not time-intensive and can also be made in advance.
 This can easily be made and refrigerated 3 days ahead without losing flavor.

 Once baked, it is important to allow the slab pie to cool and set, this will make slicing it substantially easier and keep your lattice intact.
 Once cooled, the slab pie pieces can be cut (using a slicing knife) into almost any shape or size, from generous full slices shown here, to bite-size pieces that work well with buffet-style dessert tables.

 If you are making this slab pie as your main dessert, make it beautiful.
 And by that I mean add a generous scoop of nice, creamy vanilla ice cream to each serving.
 (It’s the holiday, indulge a bit).
 Buy the good stuff, trust me, you are taking homemade “apple pie” to a whole new level with this slab version.
 So despite the holiday craziness, remember to break things down and prep ahead so you can enjoy it.
 The apple slab pie can be made a day before and reheated in a low oven, I’ve tried that as well and no one will ever know the difference.
 Happy (almost) Thanksgiving to any and all who celebrate.